marchampson/ai-engineering-blog/content/posts/ai-fundamentals-core-concepts-every-developer-needs-to-know.md

 - Communicate better with AI specialists

 The next post in this series dives deeper into **Large Language Models** and how they're rewriting the way we instruct computers.

+**What AI concept are you exploring right now?** Let me know in the comments—or tag me on X (@yourhandle) and share how AI is changing your work.